-199. States Parties are requested to submit reports to the UNESCO General Conference through the World Heritage Committee on the legislative and administrative provisions they have adopted and other actions which they have taken for the application of the Convention, including the state of conservation of the World Heritage properties located on their territories.
+199. States Parties are requested to submit reports to the UNESCO General Conference through the World Heritage Committee, on the legislative and administrative provisions they have adopted and other actions which they have taken for the application of the Convention, including the state of conservation of the World Heritage properties located on their territories.

-Article 29 of the World Heritage Convention and Resolutions of the 11th session of the General Assembly of States Parties (1997) and the 29th session of the UNESCO General Conference.
+Article 29 of the World Heritage Convention and

+Resolutions of the 11th session

+of the General Assembly of

+States Parties (1997) and the

+29th session of the UNESCO

+General Conference.

-- 200. States Parties may request expert advice from the Advisory Bodies and the Secretariat, which may also (with agreement of the States Parties concerned) commission further expert advice. - 201.
-Periodic Reporting serves four main purposes: - a) to provide an assessment of the application of the World Heritage Convention by the State Party; - b) to provide an assessment as to whether the Outstanding Universal Value of the properties inscribed on the World Heritage List is being maintained over time; - c) to provide up-dated information about the World Heritage properties to record the changing circumstances and state of conservation of the properties; - d) to provide a mechanism for regional co-operation and exchange of information and experiences between States Parties concerning the implementation of the Convention and World Heritage conservation. - 202.
+200. Periodic Reporting is a self-reporting process and should be led as far as possible by the States Parties in each region.
+The Secretariat coordinates and facilitates the Periodic Reporting Process at the global level.
+States Parties may request expert advice from the Advisory Bodies and the Secretariat, which may also (with agreement of the States Parties concerned) commission further expert advice.

+- 201. Periodic Reporting serves four main purposes: - a) to provide an assessment of the application of the World Heritage Convention by the State Party; - b) to provide an assessment as to whether the Outstanding Universal Value of the properties inscribed on the World Heritage List is being maintained over time: - to provide up-dated information about the World Heritage properties to record the changing circumstances and state of conservation of the properties; - d) to provide a mechanism for regional cooperation and exchange of information and experiences between States Parties concerning the implementation of the Convention and World Heritage conservation. - 202.
 Periodic Reporting is important for more effective long term conservation of the properties inscribed, as well as to strengthen the credibility of the implementation of the Convention.
+It is also an important tool for assessing the implementation by States Parties and World Heritage properties of policies adopted by the World Heritage Committee and the General Assembly.